Have a Question?

 Watch for special ticket pricing throughout the year.

 Many Wisconsin farms are family-owned and passed down for generations.
 You will have a chance to tour a local farm to learn about the rich Wisconsin history and how today's farms are using the best practices in the agricultural industry.
 Visitors will travel between the two facilities using coach bus transportation.
-The bus trips will be a part of the fun and interactive experience.
+The bus trips is part of the fun and interactive experience.

 The Birthing Barn is included as part of the Farm Wisconsin Discovery Center experience to give visitors a chance to see, firsthand, the miracle of birth.
 We expect between two and five calves to be born at Farm Wisconsin every day.

 Agriculture is a very important part of the State of Wisconsin’s economy and culture, yet there was no agricultural education center located in the state.
 Today, most people are several generations removed from farming.
 With less than 2% of the population producing food for the other 98%, many Americans do not know where their food actually comes from, or how it is produced.
 Currently many people want to know more about the food they are consuming.
 While most have a vague understanding of the origin of their food, the enormous role of the agriculture industry in their lives is a mystery to many Americans.